suborbital/docs/website/docs/subo.md

 ## Builders

-This repo contains builders for the various languages supported by SE2 modules.
-A builder is a Docker image that can build SE2 modules into Wasm modules, and is used internally by `subo` to build your code.
+This repo contains builders for the various languages supported by SE2 plugins.
+A builder is a Docker image that can build SE2 plugins into Wasm plugins, and is used internally by `subo` to build your code.